abogutalan/i3-website/src/pages/research/Fellows/abdullah-andalusi-fellowtemplate.md

 instagram_url: ""
 google_url: ""
 linkedin_url: ""
-descriptionMore: Abdullah al Andalusi is an international speaker, thinker and intellectual activist for Islam and Muslim affairs.
+body: Abdullah al Andalusi is an international speaker, thinker and intellectual activist for Islam and Muslim affairs.
 Abdullah has studied Islamic revivalism (nahda), theology, philosophy, the physical sciences, sociology, psychology, anthropology and political philosophy.
 Abdullah has